karanhudia/expense-manager/README.md

 - **Login/Register:**
   - When a user logs in or registers, the backend sets a cookie named `user-email` containing the user's email address.
   - This cookie is set as `httpOnly`, `secure` (in production), `sameSite=lax`, and is scoped to the root path (`/`).
+  - **The cookie is persistent:** it is set with a 30-day expiration (`maxAge`), so users remain logged in even after closing the app or browser, until they explicitly log out.
   - The cookie is set using Next.js API routes (`/api/auth/login` and `/api/auth/register`).

 - **Session Validation:**